zeromq/netmq/docs/transports.md

 InProc
 =====

-InProc (In process) allows you to connect different parts of your single application.
+InProc (In process) allows you to connect different parts the current process.
 This is actually quite useful, and you may do this for several reasons:

 + To do away with shared state/locks.
 When you send data down the wire (socket) there is no shared state to worry about